Elizabethan government: Foreign policy

 Elizabethan government concerning foreign policy is often accused of being affected by factionalism.
-This appears true in the later part of her reign, post-Armada, when factions led by the Earl of Essex, and the Cecils, argued over which way the war against Spain should proceed.
+This appears true in the later part of her reign, post-Armada, when factions led by the Earl of Essex and the Cecils (William and Robert), argued over which way the war against Spain should proceed.
 Essex, keen for glory and prestige, favored an expensive land based military strategy, whilst the Cecil faction advocated a cheaper moderate naval strategy.
 Due to the conflicting factions no policy was explicitly followed and each side frequently tried to undermine the others, resulting in a confused foreign policy.

 Faction pre-Armada is harder to analyze.
 The traditional view put forward by Read and Neale, suggests that William Cecil (later Lord Burghley) was continually in faction against Robert Dudley, over issues such as marriage and most importantly intervention in the Netherlands.
-Revisionist historian Adams defines faction as "one group of people employed in direct opposition to another."
-It is on this premise that historians such as John Guy argue there was no true faction in the Council at this stage, disagreements were primarily over individual opinions, and judgements over how to proceed; all councillors, after the removal of conservative Norfolk, were agreed that Elizabeth should look to further and protect the Protestant cause.
+Revisionist historian Adams defines faction as "one group of people employed in direct opposition to another", and it is on this premise that historians such as John Guy argue there was no true faction in the Council at this stage, disagreements were primarily over individual opinions, and judgements over how to proceed; all councilors, after the removal of conservative Norfolk, were agreed that Elizabeth should look to further and protect the Protestant cause.
 Leicester and Walsingham saw intervention in the Netherlands as the best way to achieve this, whilst Cecil was more moderate.

 Impact

-The Elizabethan Era is famous for its playwrights (William Shakespeare, Christopher Marlowe, and Ben Jonson) that thrived during this period; Francis Drake, the first Englishman to circumnavigate the world; and Walter Raleigh's exploration of the New World.
-The stability and structure of the government helped to allow the arts to flourish and prompted other achievements in exploration.
+The Elizabethan Era is where some of the first instances of a "Britain First" policy emerged as a focus of the government of the Isles, a policy of keeping the powers of the continent away from decision-making and reducing their influence on British politics.
+William Cecil was one of the first people to champion this policy which would go on to greatly impact how the Crown and Government would interact with mainland European polities.
+This period is also the start of England's colonial endeavors, which in time would encapsulate much of the world.

+A major goal of the Elizabethan government, at the direction of Elizabeth herself, was the strengthening of the Anglican Church, which was something they succeeded greatly in.
+Elizabeth used the Church as a tool to help cement her authority as well as to set herself apart from her Catholic sister.
+Before Elizabeth, many Englishmen still practiced their faith in a way that was broadly similar to their Catholic roots, but her reign helped establish a firm identity for the Church of England.